Functional Dry Needling for Musculoskeletal Pain

 In his spare time, Dr. Estadt is a musician, avid golfer and skier.

-Kristine Tohtz, DC, DABCA, LAc, CACCP, CIFM (assisting)
+Kristine Tohtz, DC, DABCA, LAc, CACCP, AFMCP (assisting)

 Dr. Tohtz graduated magna cum laude from the National University of Health Sciences in April 2001.
-While attending chiropractic school, she also began working toward a Diplomate in Acupuncture and in August 2009 received her Diplomate in Acupuncture from the American Chiropractic Association’s.
+While attending chiropractic school, she also began working toward a Diplomate in Acupuncture and in August 2009 received her Diplomate in Acupuncture from the American Chiropractic Association.
 After attending two supervised medical internships in Beijing and Hangzhou, China, she found advanced studies to be warranted and obtained her Masters of Science in Acupuncture (MsAc) through the National University of Health Sciences graduating summa cum laude in August 2014.
-She has completed an advanced certification in Pregnancy and Pediatric care through the International Chiropractic Pediatric and is a trained post-partum doula.
+She has completed an advanced certification in Pregnancy and Pediatric care through the International Chiropractic Pediatric Association and is a trained postpartum doula.
 She also successfully completed training to become a practitioner in the McKenzie Method of Mechanical Diagnosis and Therapy.
 She teaches continuing education to healthcare practitioners of all types on the topics of acupuncture, dry needling, pregnancy, nutrition and pediatric care.
-She is presently the Director of the School of Emerging Education at Resurrection University and is working toward her certification through the Institute for Functional Medicine (IFM).
+She is presently the Director of the School of Emerging Education at Oak Point University and has recently completed her certification through the Institute for Functional Medicine (IFM).

-50 hours of Nursing (for Nurse Practitioners Only), and Chiropractic (University of Bridgeport) CEU available; Acupuncture (NCCAOM) may be awarded upon request - please contact our office.
-Upon completion of all modules / badges a microcredential will be awarded to your registered e-mail address.
+Acupuncture (NCCAOM) may be awarded upon request - please contact our office.
+Upon completion of all modules / badges a microcredential will be awarded to your registered email address.